SBMaity/D.A.A.-2nd_Year-MSIT/README.md

 # D.A.A.-2nd_Year-MSIT
-Solutions of Design and analysis of algorithm problems (C - Programme)
+Solutions of Design and analysis of algorithm problems (C - Programming)